 In today’s marketplace, wine bottles come in a wide variety of sizes for different occasions, but it’s not always apparent how and why these different vessels got their names.
-This guide is designed to demystify the terminology surrounding different sizes of wine bottles and make you a more savvy consumer of wine.
+This guide to different wine bottle sizes and names is designed to demystify the terminology surrounding different sizes of wine bottles and make you a more savvy consumer of wine.

 The Italian word for “small,” this charming vessel contains one-fourth of the volume of a standard size wine bottle.
 Also known as a Quarter Bottle or Pony, this wine bottle size is typically used for single servings of Champagne and other sparkling wines.